In this article, we will discuss the differences between leadership, supervision, and management.

 Leaders are people who command not just the attention but the following of those around them to be able to influence them in their decisions within the workplace, to the dismay of many supervisors.
 This is why union leaders are some of the most effective yet dangerous leaders the workplace can have, organizing walk-outs, protests, and the following of hundreds, if not thousands of employees!

 The question is: why?
-What makes a leader so much more powerful than a supervisor with no leadership skills, and how can a supervisor become a leader?
+What makes a leader so much more powerful vs a supervisor with no leadership skills, and how can a supervisor become a leader?

 Have you ever heard the phrase of someone with no “tact?”
 If you have, it’s usually used to criticize someone that cannot put their words into use effectively and appear brutish and even insensitive to those they are speaking to.
 This is the exact opposite of a leader, who is not just a wordsmith but can find the right way of communicating ideas with everyone from upper management to fellow peers and even employees below them.